-This large fortress is found on Zayachy Island and is a favourite amongst history buffs.
+This large fortress is found on Zayachy Island and is a favorite among history buffs.
 Explore the cathedral where the famous Romanovs are buried, the prison building and the exhibitions.
-The Peter and Paul Fortress holds some 1.5 million items ranging from porcelain to furniture and other historical artefacts.
+The Peter and Paul Fortress holds some 1.5 million items ranging from porcelain to furniture and other historical artifacts.
 Make sure to see the ceremony of the changing of the guards if you visit on a Saturday, a cool highlight to top of an interesting visit.

 8. Mariinsky Theatre

 Built in 1859, the Mariinsky Theatre has played a big role in the development of the Russian ballet and opera.
 The stunning building holds several stages, including the 21st century style Mariinsky II stage where you’ll be able to see Tosca, the Sleeping Beauty, Cinderella, Carmen and much more.
 This is a can’t miss when in St. Petersburg, so book your tickets now to explore this grand building in the best way possible.

 9. The Great Mosque of St. Petersburg